RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/internationalization.md

 ## I18n messages files

-As explained in the previous sections, the `I18nProvider' component or 'withI18n' expects to receive a an object that maps a list of locales onto a list of messages.
+As explained in the previous sections, the `I18nProvider` component or `withI18n` method expects to receive a an object that maps a list of locales onto a list of messages.
 For each locale object, keys will be the message key and value the internationalized message.
 In REGARDS, by design, each locale messages dictionnary is defined in a file named `messages.{LOCALE}.i18n.js`, where {LOCALE} is locale shorthand ('en', 'fr').

 The example below illustrates a messages.en.i18n.js file content: